Tristan3002/abork-codon-ui/README.md

 ## A. borkumensis Codon Optimizer (React + Vite + Tailwind)

-A clean, browser-based **codon optimizer for *Alcanivorax borkumensis* (SK2)**.
+A clean, browser-based **codon optimizer for *Alcanivorax borkumensis*.
 Paste a protein (amino-acid) sequence **or** a DNA/RNA coding sequence (FASTA or raw), pick options, and export an **optimized FASTA** that uses the organism’s **most-preferred codon** for every amino acid.

 ---

 ## Why this exists

 When expressing heterologous genes in *A. borkumensis*, codon usage mismatches can throttle translation.
-This tool performs a **greedy** optimization—each residue is mapped to the **top-frequency codon** from the organism’s codon usage table (Kazusa; strain SK2).
+This tool performs a **greedy** optimization—each residue is mapped to the **top-frequency codon** from the organism’s codon usage table.
 It’s intentionally simple and fast, with room for smarter heuristics later.

 ---